emarcins/emarcins/README.md

 - 👀  I’m frontend developer who see a huge potential in a whole Javascript ecosystem.
 - 🚀  Also i'm focus on develop my testing skills.
 - 🌱  I’m currently increase my knowledge about React.
-- 🥅  2021 Goals: I wanna learn Typescript.
+- 🥅  2022 Goals: I wanna improve my testing skills.
 - 📫  Be free to contact with me, using mail: emarcins@gmail.com

 <br />